pinedrop/transcripts_apachesolr/transcripts_editor/README.md

 OVERWRITING EDITS
 -----------------

-When you edit a transcript online, then the originally uploaded transcript is suddenly out of date.
-Transcripts Editor tracks this fact with the global Flag "Keep transcript edits".
+When you edit a transcript online, the originally uploaded transcript is suddenly out of date.
+Transcripts Editor tracks this fact with the global flag "Keep transcript edits".
 The module automatically flags a node when its attached transcript is edited for the first time.